mtxr/vscode-sqltools/README.md

 Our aim is to build a tool that is genuinely helpful for developers.
 Therefore we welcome any feedback or additional feature requests – please submit them through the [GitHub Issue](https://github.com/mtxr/vscode-sqltools/issues) system.

 If you need help sooner, get in touch with the maintainers directly – we might be able to help you out.

+## About George James Software

+Known for our expertise in InterSystems technologies, George James Software has been providing innovative software solutions for over 35 years.
+We pride ourselves on the quality and maintainability of our code and we have built a number of tools to help developers achieve the same with their work.
+These are available as VS Code extensions [here](https://marketplace.visualstudio.com/publishers/georgejames).

+We also help other developers to build their own extensions.
+If there is a tool you need building please get in touch with us at [info@georgejames.com](mailto:info@georgejames.com).